top of page

 The importance of Improv in life

 From the very start, I felt how important Improv was just for life in general.
-Having the flexibility and confidence to play and improvise as an adult is a gift that can truly enhance the quality of our everyday life; this developed ease comes across in the way we communicate and handle the waves of life.
+Having the flexibility and confidence to play and improvise as an adult is a gift that can truly enhance the quality of our everyday life; this playfulness and ease comes across in the way we communicate and handle the waves of life.

-The importance of Improv in Live Illustration!
+The importance of Improv in Graphic Recording!

 However, as I had hoped, these Improv workshops helped to equip me with the tools I needed in my professional life as well.
 I didn't have to search long for the correlations between the two!
-It felt as if I was taking courses on the psychological background of Graphic Recording, and I was immediately able to apply the principles learned from Improv Comedy in my Live Illustration work.
+It felt as if I was taking courses on the psychological background of Graphic Recording, and I was immediately able to apply the principles learned from Improv Comedy in my Graphic Recording work.

-The more I played and learned at the Improv workshops, the faster and wittier my Live work became, until I realized...
+The more I played and learned at the Improv workshops, the faster and wittier my live work became, until I realized...

 Live Graphic Recording is a form of Improv